ipopop/cod_acc_sem2_02_water/pseudo-code-diagrams/water03.md

  |
  |__ Define 'fibo' function
  |      |
- |      Check if input is a non-negative integer
+ |      Check if input is a non-negative integer or a string
  |      |   |
  |      |   |__ If not, print an error message & exit
  |      |